coolbump/arena-secc-webservice/README.md

 your new classes in the RegisterInternalHandlers() method of RestAPI.cs (Around Line 120).

 ###[Southeast Christian Church](http://www.southeastchristian.org/)
 Southeast Christian Church in Louisville, Kentucky is an evangelical Christian church.
+In our mission to connect people to Jesus and one another, Southeast Christian Church has grown into a unified multisite community located in the Greater Louisville/Southern Indiana region.
+We have multiple campuses serving the specific needs of the areas in which they are located, while receiving centralized leadership and teaching from the campus on Blankenbaker Parkway.